 - Remove the pan from the stove, add the lemon juice and gently stir it in.
 Let the pot sit for 5 minutes.
 After that time is up, line a colander with cheesecloth or paper towels and place it over a large bowl.
 Pour the contents from the pot into the colander and let is strain for at least an hour, longer if you want a firmer cheese.

-- At that point it is totally ready to use, or you can store it covered in the fridge for 1-2 weeks.
+- At that point it is totally ready to use, or you can store it covered in the fridge.